Camefix/some-tests/README.md

 - run with the command "python -m src"

 For now (with a bit of imagination):
-- there is a title screen on a blue background
+- there is a title screen on a blue background.
-- the title rises, and 3 buttons appear
+- the title rises, and 3 buttons appear.
-- with the arrows, you can rotate between 4 buttons
+- with the arrows, you can rotate between 4 buttons.
+- with the spacebar, you can activate the buttons reset and quit.
+- the reset button resets the title page.
+- the quit button closes the game.